CheongLoic/POS_WebApp/README.md

 On the [Menu page](http://localhost:3000/), there are 6 buttons that redirect to different web pages :
 1. [Tickets de caisse](http://localhost:3000/tickets) (receipt) :
     - List of all the receipts after a client made a purchase.
 A receipt can be printed, downloaded or deleted.
-    - On http://localhost:3000/tickets/addNewTicket, you can create a receipt by choosing the customers' selected products.
+    - On http://localhost:3000/tickets/addNewTicket, you can create a new receipt by choosing the customers' selected products.

 Some products have barcodes, others do not.
 If a customer choose a product without barcode (like fruits and vegetables), click on the button `Choisir un produit sans code-barres` and choose a product to add it to the cart.

 For products with barcodes, you can use a barcode scanner linked to your computer.
-Scan a barcode of a product already stored in the database (only EAN13 accepted)
+Scan a barcode of a product already stored in the database (only EAN13 barcode accepted)

 2. [Produits alimentaires](http://localhost:3000/products) (food): List of all the products in the store.
 You can modify and add a new product.
 You can also download the catalogue of products

 3. [Factures](http://localhost:3000/invoices) (invoices): List of all the invoices and you can create a new invoice

 4. [Clients](http://localhost:3000/customers) : List of clients

 5. [Promotions](http://localhost:3000/discounts) (discounts) : List of all discounted products.

 6. [Rapports](http://localhost:3000/reports) (reports) : to get 'Ticket Z' reports about sales data